Nyoveee/pb2-launcher/README.md

 Make sure you have NodeJs installed.

 On the root directory,
-Type `npm i` to install all the dependencies.
+type `npm i` to install all the dependencies.
 Type `npm start` to run the application.

 ### Functionalities